Zantac Stomach Cancer: What’s the Risk?

 Remember, there are no upfront costs and absolutely no attorney fees unless we win your Zantac cancer lawsuit and you receive financial compensation.

-Now is the time to file a Zantac cancer claim if you have been diagnosed with stomach cancer (or another type of cancer) after using Zantac or ranitidine.
+Now is the time to file a Zantac cancer claim if you have been diagnosed with stomach cancer (or another type of cancer) after using brand-name Zantac.
 Thousands of Zantac lawsuits are anticipated and potential Zantac compensation may total billions of dollars.

 For a FREE consultation with an experienced dangerous drug attorney handling Zantac cancer claims, please call 1-800-525-7111 or complete the fast and easy form below.